jasonhinkle/Tube-DL/README.md

 # Tube-DL

 Download videos from many of the most popular video streaming sites.
+Tube-DL is a simplified UI for the excellent command-line application youtube-dl.

 ![Screenshot](https://raw.github.com/jasonhinkle/Tube-DL/master/screenshot.png)